Should You & Your Parents See An Astrologer Together?

 Then, your astrologer will repeat the whole process with you and your other parent.

 At the end of the reading, you may come away with little to no new information.
-After all, if you and your parents are relatively close, you probably understand the inner-workings of your relationship with them already.
-But, if you've always wondered why you have a hard time speaking your mind around them or why you have such different senses of humor, you just may find that the answer was in your composite chart all along.
+After all, if you and your parents are relatively close, you probably understand the inner workings of your relationship with them already.
+But, if you've always wondered why you have a hard time speaking your mind around them or why you have such different senses of humour, you just may find that the answer was in your composite chart all along.

 Advertisement